soutient/soutient.github.io/README.md

 # soutient.github.io
-<title>My package on hackage.haskell.org:</title>
+<mark>My package on hackage.haskell.org:</mark>
 https://hackage.haskell.org/package/TrivialMonadWithUnitType
-<mark>highlighted text</mark>● Did you know: What is a monad?
+● Did you know: What is a monad?
 The best explanation I've heard is something like this: "In 1940, Turing was puzzled by the
                 cracking of the Nazi Enigma cipher.
 He cleverly guessed the cipher error.
 A letter of the Latin alphabet used in the encoding - cannot be itself when pressed.
 This property in Haskell is designated as the famous "return" in the monad, that is, the encoding must be without "return" to itself!
 The Germans implemented "return".